 What should I do if my mouth is dry?

-What should I do if my mask leaking?
+What should I do if my mask is leaking?

 What should I do if my mask leaves marks on my face?

-Try adjusting your mask and headgear straps so that you can achieve a good seal but with less pressure on your face.
+It’s likely that your mask is too tight if it is leaving masks on your face.
+Try adjusting your breathing mask and headgear straps so that you can achieve a good seal but breathe with less pressure on your mouth closed face.